 }

-Once you deploy your Logic App, make sure the app settings in the environment match the values you were previously hardcoding.
-Otherwise, your Logic App will not behave as expected.
+After deploying your Logic App, make sure the app settings match the values you previously hardcoded.
+If they don’t, the Logic App may behave unexpectedly.

 "post-api-Id": "/subscriptions/xxxx-xxxx-xxxx-xxxx-xxxxxxxx/resourceGroups/test-dev-rg/providers/Microsoft.ApiManagement/service/apim-dev/apis/postapi",